 Vitamin B6

 Vitamin B6, or pyridoxine, is essential for many physiological functions, including those linked to female fertility.
-It helps regulate estrogen and progesterone levels by promoting their metabolism, thus contributing to the hormonal balance required for successful ovulation and implantation.
+It helps regulate oestrogen and progesterone levels by promoting their metabolism, thus contributing to the hormonal balance required for successful ovulation and implantation.
 In addition, vitamin B6 is involved in the metabolism of homocysteine, an amino acid whose high levels can impair fertility and increase the risk of obstetric complications.
 Vitamin B6 supplementation may therefore be beneficial for women seeking to improve their fertility, particularly those with hormonal imbalances or high homocysteine levels.

-Folate 5-MTHF
+5-MTHF folate

 Omega 3

-Fatty acids omega-3EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid), have anti-inflammatory and antioxidant properties that play a key role in female fertility.
+Omega-3 fatty acids, in particular EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid), have anti-inflammatory and antioxidant properties that play a major role in female fertility.
 These lipids are crucial to the proper functioning of the endocrine system, influencing hormone production and egg quality.
-DHA, in particular, is essential for healthy cell membranes, including those of the egg and endometrium, facilitating embryo implantation and early fetal development.
+DHA, in particular, is essential for the health of the cell membrane, including those of the eggs and endometrium, facilitating embryo implantation and early foetal development.

-Research suggests that increasing fatty acid intake omega-3Omega-3, either through diet or supplementation, can have beneficial effects on female fertility.
-Incorporating sources of omega-3, such as oily fish, flaxseed and walnuts, into the diet of women seeking to conceive is recommended to support reproductive health and optimize the chances of conception and pregnancy success.
-Here's the link to this research on omega-3 and fertility.
+Research suggests that increasing omega-3 fatty acid intake, either through diet or supplementation, may have beneficial effects on female fertility.
+It is recommended that sources of omega-3, such as oily fish, flaxseed and walnuts, be incorporated into the diet of women seeking to conceive, to support reproductive health and optimise the chances of conception and pregnancy success.
+Here is the link to this research on omega 3 and fertility.

 CHF 39.90 Original price was: CHF 39.90.CHF 19.90Current price is: CHF 19.90.

-Nutrition to help you get pregnant quickly
+Diet & Vitamins to help you get pregnant quickly

 Foods to choose